PPC Optimization: Tips, strategies, and automation

 • Focus on user engagement, conversions, and relevance to improve the overall effectiveness of ad extensions in driving campaign success

-Analysing Quality Score and its impact on campaign performance
+Analyzing Quality Score and its impact on campaign performance

 One of the most important elements that can significantly impact the success of your Google Ads campaigns is the Google Quality Score.